FelixOnline/v2/content/articles/2010-5-28-the-open-source-problem.md

 subtitle: >
   Feroz Salam looks at why the open source mantra is so confused
 date: "2010-05-28 10:28:32 +0100"

 # Attributes from Felix Online V1
 id: "140"
 old_path: /tech/140/the-open-source-problem
 aliases:
  - /tech/140/the-open-source-problem
+imported: true
+comments:
+ - You fail to explain the actual difference between open source and free software Also Stallman and Torvalds are not opposed in the way you claim  Stallman has also shown willingness to work with primarily closed source companies as long as the work is licensed under a free software license  In addition to this the Linux kernel is licensed under the GPL3 a license toughly approved of by StallmanOpen source software  software you are allowed to look at the source code ofFree Software  open source software you are free to modify and redistribute as long as you keep the software free software  This allows you to improve and add features and then share you improvements with others  This has lead to the most complex operating system on the planet and arguably the best operating system and tools ever developed Hey JamesValid point about the difference between open source and free software  I didnt mention it because the differences are extremely nuanced For example take a look at this ht

 # Article Taxonomies
 categories:
  - tech
 tags:
+authors:
+ - srg03

+# Homepage control params
 headline: true
 featured: true